 What's the Texture Like?

 Soft, fluffy, moist, and perfect!
 (See the image below!)
-No one is going to know these are vegan and gluten-free!
+No one is going to know these are vegan (or vegan AND gluten-free!).

 But to get this texture, you must follow the recipe exactly as it’s written.
-Any substitutions or changes and you run the risk of your muffins not turning out as expected.
+Any substitutions or changes and you risk your muffins not turning out as expected.

 Tips for Success

 - Use the same flour I use.
 Baking vegan gluten-free can be tricky because different flours produce different results.
-My top recommendation is to use the Bob's Red Mill Gluten-Free 1-to-1 Baking Flour (in the blue bag) and as a second choice, the gluten-free all-purpose flour (in the red bag) can be used).
-See the “Which Flour Blend to Use” section above for more info.
+My top recommendation for the vegan gluten-free version is Bob's Red Mill Gluten-Free 1-to-1 Baking Flour (in the blue bag) and as a second choice, the gluten-free all-purpose flour (in the red bag) can be used).
+See the “Which Gluten-Free Flour Blend to Use” section above for more info.

 - Make sure your baking powder and baking soda are fresh, these are two of the ingredients that help the muffins to rise and become fluffy.

 - Don’t over-bake.
-If over-baked, you’ll end up with dry, crumbly cupcakes.
+If over-baked, you’ll end up with dry, crumbly muffins.
 See the section above called “How to Know When They’re Done” for more details.

 - Follow the recipe exactly as it’s written for the very best results.